Investment Banking in Mexico: Win Bulge Bracket Offers Without an MBA or Previous Finance Experience?

 Q: It’s interesting to see such a disparity even between bulge bracket banks.
 What about the questions themselves?

 A: They were almost the same at all these different banks.
-By the 5th interview, I already had my story memorized word-for-word.
+By the 5th interview, I already had my answer to the “Walk me through your resume” question memorized.

 Some of the technical questions were more advanced because I had the CFA and several years of full-time experience.